 What are qualified income levels based on?

 There is no minimum income necessary to receive the rebate.
-However, the rebate phases out at a 5 percent rate above adjusted gross incomes of $75,000 for single filers, $112,500 for heads of household, and $150,000 for joint filers.
+However, the rebate phases out above adjusted gross incomes of $75,000 for single filers, $112,500 for heads of household, and $150,000 for joint filers.

 Can those collecting Social Security or disability receive a check?

-Yes, in the case that an individual is receiving Social Security as part of retirement or through the Social Security Disability Insurance, the IRS will use an individual’s 2019 Social Security Benefit Statement to determine the recovery rebate to those individuals.
+Yes.
+In the case that an individual is receiving Social Security as part of retirement or through the Social Security Disability Insurance, the IRS will use an individual’s 2020 Social Security Benefit Statement to determine the recovery rebate to those individuals.

 Will SSA administer the funds to my EBT/Debit card that I receive my SSA benefits through?

-The IRS will administer the payment either via electronically in the account designated on your SSA-1099 or RRB-1099 forms or mail the check to the address included on your SSA-1099 or RRB-1099 forms.
+The IRS will administer the payment either electronically to the account designated on your SSA-1099 or RRB-1099 forms or by mail to the address on your SSA-1099 or RRB-1099 forms.
 The IRS is frequently updating irs.gov/coronavirus with information related to COVID-19 to help taxpayers.

 How does an individual claim a check?

-You do not need to claim the check (unless you have not either filed a 2018 or 2019 tax return).
+You do not need to claim the check (unless you have not filed a tax return for both 2019 and 2020).
 These will be automatic payments sent out by the IRS directly to you based on the direct deposit or address provided in your tax returns or Social Security Benefits statement.

 How long will it take for this check to be delivered?

 Rebates sent via direct deposit will take a few weeks.
 Rebates sent via checks may take a few months.
-The IRS will send a notice to taxpayers no later than 15 days after their check has been distributed, including the method by which the payment was made, the amount of the payment, and a phone number for a point of contact at the IRS to report any failure to receive your payment.
+For those eligible, Treasury will send notice by mail to the individual’s last known address as soon as practicable.
+The notice will indicate the method by which the payment was made, the amount of the payment, and a phone number for a point of contact at the IRS to report any failure to receive your payment.